SiegeToaster/Sauron/README.md

     - Gets the score for everyone in the database.
 Optional: add mention(s) after the command to get their score only.
 Examples:
     - ?getscore
     - ?getScore `@Willius Dominus` `@Bennamus Jullius`
+- [x] set
+    - sets a setting (ping, pride, virgin, or sus) to true or false
+- [x] getswear
+    - works identically to getscore except it tells you the amount of time someone has said swear words.
+- [x] resetscores
+    - inititates a vote to reset all scores to 0.
+Vote must be unanimous.